 - This is also known as labile diabetes.
 People who have this type of diabetes experience a profound change in their blood glucose levels frequently.

 - This is a rare type of diabetes.
-Excessive urination and thirst are symptoms of this diabetes.
+Excessive urination is a cause of this type.

 Learn additional information about type 1 and type 2 diabetes

-This is the most common type of childhood diabetes.
+This is the most common type in childhood diabetes.
 So it is also known as juvenile diabetes.
-In this type of diabetes, the pancreas does not produce insulin, due to this reason, it is sometimes known as insulin-dependent diabetes.
+If you consider this, the pancreas does not produce insulin due to this reason, and it’s sometimes known as insulin-dependent diabetes.
 Organs in the body get damaged over time with the rise of glucose level in the blood.

-Causes of type 1 diabetes– There are many reasons for a person to get this type of diabetes.
-The reason for this type of diabetes is when the body is not able to make the insulin that helps in moving glucose from the blood to cells.
+Causes of type 1 diabetes– There are many reasons for a person to get diabetes.
+The purpose of this type of diabetes is when the body is not able to make the insulin that helps in moving glucose from the blood to cells.
 The glucose in the body is used for energy.
 When there is no production of insulin, the body breaks down the fat and muscles on its own.
 This leads to weight loss.
 Diabetic ketoacidosis is a short term serious condition led by type 1 diabetes.

 Diagnosis of Type 1 Diabetes: